Even richer biodiversity

-The aim is to achieve a favorable conservation status for the species Thick-shelled clam
+The aim is to achieve a favorable conservation status for the thick-shelled river mussel

-The area is central to the Uknadalen national interest and has great landscape value due to its location in the valley.
-The habitats in the area consist of small watercourses and wet meadows.
+The area is central to the Ukna Valley, which is designated as being of national interest for both nature conservation and cultural heritage.
+The valley has great landscape value due to its location in the valley.
+The habitats in the area consist of small rivers and wet meadows.

 Trout, mussels and otters

-The combined strategy of habitat restoration, hydrological restoration and improvement of both longitudinal and transverse connectivity will significantly improve the hydrological system, habitat quality, biodiversity and fish production.
-Thus, habitats and populations of both fish and mussels will be strengthened, improving the conservation status of the project’s main and secondary target species.
-The restoration will have a large-scale effect on the Storån ecosystem through increased biodiversity, improved fish production and a more stable hydrological system down to the sea.
-In addition, an increased abundance of mussel host fish, such as the thick-shelled mussel, will benefit the natural reproduction of freshwater mussels.
+The aim is to restore, as far as possible, the currently cleared, reshaped and submerged sections of the river, thereby increasing and improving the habitat for aquatic species in the area, especially for trout and thick-shelled river mussel.
+The restoration will have a large-scale effect on the River Storån ecosystem through increased biodiversity, improved fish production and a more stable hydrological system down to the sea.
+In addition, an increased abundance of the mussels host fishes, such thick-shelled river mussel, will benefit the natural reproduction of large mussels in the river.

 Barriers to migration